25th Anniversary Advocacy Awards

 Research!America's Advocacy Awards

 The annual Research!America Advocacy Awards Program was established in 1996 by the Board of Directors to honor outstanding advocates for medical, health, and scientific research.
 We recognize individuals and organizations whose leadership efforts have been notably effective in advancing our nation's commitment to research.
 A list of our past Advocacy Award winners is available here.
-To learn more about supporting the Advocacy Awards, contact Katie Goode at email@example.com or download our fact sheet.
+To learn more about supporting the Advocacy Awards, contact Katie Goode at email@example.com.